CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 ### Open-Source Software Steward

-Within a [Language Environment](#language-environment), the OSS Steward has the duty to ensure that the obligations in the EU Cyber Resilience Act Articles 14, 15 and FIXME are met.
+Within a [Language Ecosystem](#language-ecosystem) or a [Package Ecosystem](#package-ecosystem) the OSS Steward has the duty to ensure that the obligations in the EU Cyber Resilience Act are met.

 | Do | Field name                     | Required | Data type    | CycloneDX 1.6                                          | SPDX 2.3 | Required by            |
 | -- | :----------------------------- | :------- | :----------- | ------------------------------------------------------ | -------- | ---------------------- |